kikito/kiki.to/source/blog/2014-04-04-rule-3-allow-monkeypatching.md

 title: 'Rule #3: Allow monkeypatching'
 ---

-This is the third rule of my [Guide to building Lua modules](/blog/2014/03/30/a-guide-to-building-lua-modules).
+This is the third rule of my [Guide to authoring Lua modules](/blog/2014/03/30/a-guide-to-authoring-lua-modules).

 <!-- MORE -->